karlosos/fetching-casestudy/README.md

   - Edit `getElements` mock to see the problem.
 - The `elementIdsBeingDeleted` object could be merged with regular `data` object so that each `element` has `isBeingDeleted: boolean` value.
 - Problem with api that when there is some error (even on client side) then there will be `Internal Server Error` error.
 Hard to debug.
 For example if there is an error on mapper side.
 Investigate if `zod` would solve the issue.
+- RTK Query is hard with all those types.
+It feels overcomplicated and overengineering.
+A lot of fighting with typescript here, e.g. defining custom `queryFn`.

 ## Updating strategy 🔝